rajinder-yadav/dm-css/README.md

 ## Size

-Scale value for width and height range from 10% 10 100% and increment by 10.
+Scale value for width and height range from 10% to 100% and incremented by 10.

 |Notation|Description|
 |-|-|